PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What's the biggest fish caught in Chocolate Bayou?

-Verified catches include 30"+ redfish, 8-pound trout, 10-pound flounder, and 40-pound black drum.
+Verified catches include 30-inch plus redfish, 8-pound trout, 10-pound flounder, and 40-pound black drum.
 Blue catfish over 50 pounds lurk in deeper holes.
+The bowfin and alligator gar can reach impressive sizes in the upper reaches.
 The Texas state record alligator gar (279 pounds) came from the nearby Trinity River system.

 Bottom Line

 Chocolate Bayou remains one of southeast Texas's most underrated fishing destinations.
-While everyone fights the crowds in Galveston Bay, smart anglers enjoy consistent action in this protected waterway.
-Whether you're after a mess of crappie for dinner or hunting that trophy speckled trout, Chocolate Bayou delivers.
+While everyone fights the crowds in Galveston Bay, smart anglers enjoy consistent action in this protected Brazoria County waterway.
+Whether you're after a mess of crappie for dinner or hunting that trophy speckled trout, Chocolate Bayou delivers year-round opportunities.

-The key is understanding its dual personality – freshwater creek meets saltwater estuary – and adjusting your tactics accordingly.
+The key is understanding its dual personality: freshwater creek meets saltwater estuary.
 Pack both your bass gear and saltwater setup, launch that kayak at FM 2004, and prepare for anything that swims.
+Just remember to check the TCEQ water quality status after heavy rains, follow TPWD regulations for 2026, and practice good conservation to keep this fishery productive for generations.

-See you on the water at Chocolate Bayou – where the fishing's as rich as the name suggests!
+See you on the water at Chocolate Bayou – where the chocolate bayou fishing is as rich as the name suggests!

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.